 What Is a Diesel Oxidation Catalyst (DOC)?

-Diesel oxidation catalysts (DOCs) help to reduce carbon by at least 70% and require little maintenance apart from the regular service and maintenance performed on the generator itself.
+Diesel oxidation catalysts (DOCs) help to reduce carbon by up to 99% and require little maintenance apart from the regular service and maintenance performed on the generator itself.

 Simply put, a diesel oxidation catalyst (DOC) is designed to oxidize carbon monoxide (CO), gas phase hydrocarbons, and diesel particulate matter.
 What it essentially does is it converts carbon monoxide (CO) and hydrocarbons into carbon dioxide (CO2) and water vapor, resulting in lowered harmful emissions into the atmosphere.

 Woodstock Power Company provides full turnkey solutions for emissions upgrades by offering and installing diesel oxidation catalysts (DOCs) for commercial diesel generators that can benefit from the upgrade.